 Yet making public policy differs from talking about it in an election.
 President Clinton and the Democratic platform may boast about how they will protect Medicare from the Republican Congress, but after his reelection President Clinton had to propose cuts in Medicare’s projected growth to avoid major fiscal problems.
 In the policy world, presidents must propose how they are going to reduce the deficit, enhance health care coverage, deal with Saddam Hussein and other foreign entanglements, and improve educational opportunities for American children.
 Such proposals entail trade-offs.
 They have real consequences.
 Hard choices are just that—hard—and they make it difficult for the Congress and the president to shift policy.
 In short, the status quo is hard to change for legitimate reasons.

 David Brady is deputy director and Davies Family Senior Fellow at the Hoover Institution.
-He is also the Bowen H. and Janice Arthur McCoy Professor of Political Science and Leadership Values in the Stanford Graduate School of Business and a professor of political science in the School of Humanities and Sciences at the university, as well as the acting director of the library and archives at Hoover.
+He is also the Bowen H. and Janice Arthur McCoy Professor of Political Science and Leadership Values in the Stanford Graduate School of Business and a professor of political science in the School of Humanities and Sciences at the university.
 Brady is an expert on the US Congress and congressional decision making.
 His current research focuses on the political history of the US Congress, the history of US election results, and public policy processes in general.
 Brady received a BS degree from Western Illinois University and an MA in 1967 and a PhD in 1970 from the University of Iowa.
 He was a CIC scholar at the University of Michigan from 1964 to 1965.

 Craig Volden is an assistant professor of political science at Ohio State University.